dianasgit/Graphs_Theory_Exercises_Python/README.md

 Interval Graph: A graph representing intervals on the real line, where vertices represent intervals and edges indicate overlaps.

 Preference Graph: Used to model preference relations between different objects or entities.

-Subgraph: A graph formed by a subset of vertices and edges from a larger graph.

 Ore's Theorem: A theorem that establishes a sufficient condition for the existence of a Hamiltonian cycle in an undirected graph.